-GRD is headed by the Group CRO, appointed by the Board to lead the Group-wide risk management functions including the implementation of the EWRM framework.
-The CRO:
+Group Risk is headed by the Group CRO, appointed by our Board to lead the Group-wide risk management functions, including implementation of the Group EWRM framework.
+Our Group CRO:

-- a) actively engages the Board and senior management on risk management issues and initiatives; and - b) maintains an oversight on risk management functions across all entities within our Group.
-In each key country of operation, there is a local CRO or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and regulators in the respective countries.
+- a) actively engages the respective boards and senior management on risk management issues and initiatives; and - b) maintains an oversight on risk management functions across all entities within our Group.
+In each key country of operations, there is a local CRO or a local Head of Risk Management, whose main functions are to assess and manage the enterprise risk and liaise with regulators in the respective countries.

-The organisational structure of GRD is made up of two major components, namely the CRO and the Risk Centres of Excellence ("CoE"):
+The organisational structure of Group Risk is made up of two major components, namely the CRO and the Risk Centres of Excellence ("CoE"):